Moving A Motorcycle?

 Motorbike transport advice

-If you’re arranging a motorbike move there are a few checks and preparations to make:
+If you’re arranging a delivery there are a few checks and preparations to make:

 - Clean up: This isn’t so it looks nice on the back of a trailer.
 Cleaning your motorcycle will help you notice any damage or scratches that might have been previously hidden.
 What’s more, any dust or dirt on the bike can contribute to scratching paintwork during handling and moving.